 Conclusion

-This study was dedicated to analyzing the contribution of grassed strips and stone bunds in improving the quality of agricultural land.
+This study was dedicated to analyzing the contribution of grass strips and stone bunds in improving the quality of agricultural land.
 At the end of the study, the contribution of stone bunds and grassed strips individually on the one hand, and their combination on the other hand, had beneficial effects on the soil compared to soils that did not benefit from these techniques.
 CES/DRS techniques improve soil texture (accumulation of fine elements, reduction of density) and structure.
 The combination or association of stone bunds and grassed strips (CPBE) showed a significantly greater impact.
 The combination of stone bund techniques and grass strips has an increased effect on crop yields.
 Farmers are able to truly perceive the impact of grass strips and stone bunds in their fields.
 Farmers have a good understanding of the impact of stone bunds and grass strips on the soil.
 Nevertheless, since not all soil fertility parameters are taken into account in this study, further research is necessary to thoroughly assess the impact of long-term interventions on water pH, KCl pH, available potassium, total nitrogen, assimilable phosphorus, cation exchange capacity, exchangeable bases, and soil fauna for the sustainable management of CES/DRS works and soil fertility.

 COMPETING INTERESTS DISCLAIMER: